- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if it was or wasn’t) or if the implementation company did a poor job (they usually do).
 But if the product itself is not ready to be implemented, it is nonsensical to remove this issue from consideration as a prime contributor to the failure.

 The S/4HANA Market is Filled with Entities Providing False Information About S/4HANA Readiness for Implementation

 Virtually every SAP consultant that publishes or comments underestimates the difficulty with implementing S/4HANA and misrepresents S/4HANA to prospects.
-We have brought up the point of whether these consulting companies are implementing projects that they know will fail, or have the highest probability of failure, but simply don’t care.
+We have brought up whether these consulting companies are implementing projects that they know will fail or have the highest probability of failure but don’t care.
 We covered this in the article, Is it Right to Lead Clients into SAP Software Failure?

 If you are a customer interested in implementing S/4HANA and want the worst possible advice, don’t forget to check our SAP Deception and Corruption Quadrant.
 Any of these firms will lie to you about S/4HANA, but they are all SAP Certified partners, so they are your approved sources, and you can choose from any of them.
 All of them will rob you.
 But there is a choice.
 As my previous clients have said…